miwermi/DA-team-proj/r&d/Roles.md

 &#9872; - We surrender

-(Other roles: Presentation, Dashboard Design,)
+(Other roles: Presentation, Dashboard Design, Asset Collection?)